kbartiquel/kbartiquel/README.md

 - 👀 I’m interested in Flutter Development.
 - 🌱 Switched from Android native to flutter, riding the advantages of cross platform development.
 - 📫 Contact me @bartiquelk@gmail.com
+- ✨ Note: This github account is new

 <!---